kamilazdybal/PCAfold/docs/tutorials/demo-pca-on-sampled-data-sets.rst

   [4335, 16086, 27163, 2416]

-We begin by generating a manual sampling using the already identified clusters.
+We begin by performing manual sampling.
 Suppose that we would like to severely under-represent the two largest clusters and over-represent the features of the two smallest clusters.
-Let's select 4000 samples from :math:`k_0`, 1000 samples from :math:`k_1`, 1000 samples from :math:`k_2` and 2400 samples from :math:`k_3`:
+Let's select 4000 samples from :math:`k_0`, 1000 samples from :math:`k_1`, 1000 samples from :math:`k_2` and 2400 samples from :math:`k_3`.
+In this example we are not interested in generating test samples, so we can suppress returning those.

 .. code:: python